snpsuen/Kubernetes_Kafka_Mosquitto_MongoDB/README.md

 <p>
   (12) Finally use the mongoclient to verify the message is deposited on the Mongo database.
 Suppose the mongoclient is represented by a MetalLB VIP 10.0.2.175.

   1. Enter http://10.0.2.175:3000 or equivalentlly, its port-forwarding URL, eg. http://localhost:13000
   2. Connect to the mongo-db server at port 27010.
   3. Click MyCollection in the left pane.
   4. Execute the find in the query pane.
-	5. Verify the message
+  5. Verify the message shows up on the output pane: